bisratberhanu/breast_cancer_classifier/README.md

 The algorithm follows these steps:

-**Initializatio** - Evaluate a small, random set of hyperparameter configurations.
+**Initialization** - Evaluate a small, random set of hyperparameter configurations.
 **Modeling** -  Fit the GP to the observed data, predicting performance across the hyperparameter space.
 **Optimization** -  Use the acquisition function to select the next configuration, maximizing expected improvement.
 **Iteration** - Update the GP with the new evaluation and repeat until a budget (e.g., time or iterations) is exhausted.